sooower/sower-tools/README.md

 ## Features

--   Generate schema and model file in default location for any selected sql text.
+-   Generate schema and model file in default location for selected sql text.
--   Show selected lines and code in status bar for any language.
+-   Show selected lines and code in status bar.
 -   Debug current file or project in editor context menu or in editor title menu.
 -   Show default opened document when there has no document opened in workspace, like README.md, CHANGELOG.md, etc.
 -   Refactor function parameters to use object parameter.